-We bundled up the six kids one Christmas and took them to see a much anticipated live nativity.
-It was bitterly cold, and we knew it would be.
+We bundled up the six kids one Christmas evening and took them to see a much anticipated live nativity event.

-Then the whining started.
+Then after a few minutes, the whining started.

-My wife and I seriously considered leaving before we got to walk through the “Bethlehem barn”, or even to see the manger scene.
+My wife and I seriously considered leaving before we got to walk through the “Bethlehem barn” where they had activities from that time period and even before we saw the manger scene.

 We decided to tough it out in line and once we got into the barn we didn’t spend any time observing, we just shot past everyone.
 The animals, the games, and the decorations – we skipped it all.
 We were just too cold.

 Upon exiting the barn we were not very happy to see another looong line.